 A World-leading university in the heart of London

 As one of the world’s leading universities, UCL is London’s top multidisciplinary research university with an international reputation for the quality of its research and teaching.
 UCL’s excellence extends across all academic disciplines with subjects spanning the sciences, engineering, arts and humanities, education, social sciences and biomedicine.
 The programmes we offer reflect the very latest research and are often taught by academic staff members who are world-leaders in their fields.
-We are currently ranked seventh in the QS World University Rankings.
+We are currently ranked tenth in the QS World University Rankings.

 Focused on the translation of research into solutions for the world’s major problems, UCL works across the disciplines and with partners from all over the world.
 We strive to ensure that our students can achieve their full potential at UCL and are equipped not just with academic knowledge but with other highly valued skills which are sought by some of the world’s most prestigious employers.